JvanKatwijk/eti-stuff/eti-cmdline/README.md

 If `-DRPI_DEFINED' is added and building takes place on an RPI, an attempt is made to use neon insrtructions (problems with the toolchain though)

+If `-D__PROCESSORS__=DD' is added, where DD is a positive number, then the translation of the contents on subchannels will be in DD separate threads (one thread will handle one subchannel contents)

 The resulting program is named `eti-cmdline-XXX`, for XXX see above.

 The command `(sudo) make install` will install the created executable in `/usr/local/bin` unless specified differently (note that it requires root permissions)

-If \-D__CONCURRENT' is added, the translation of sub channels will be done in separate threads.
-Note however, that - since deconvolution procedures are cached and not reentrant - not using threads takes less cpu user time.
+Note that since ALL subchannels have to be processed, running  the program on an RPI 2 or RPI 3 does not work properly (buffer overloads).

 --------------------------------------------------------------------------
 ## Command line parameters